The Honorary Degrees Committee annually seeks to identify potential nominees for the award of Honorary Degrees.

 Whilst it would be advantageous for potential recipients to have a Northern Ireland/Queen's connection, this is not a prerequisite.
 Ideally, an award should not only reflect positively on recipients in relation to their personal achievements, but should also raise the profile of the University and promote opportunities for the future development of strategic alliances.
 Nominations are, therefore, particularly encouraged in respect of figures of international standing and eminence.

-(i) Staff in Directorates - nominations should be completed and forwarded to your Director for consideration by the Registrar's Group (RG);
+(i) Staff in Directorates - nominations should be completed and forwarded to your Director for consideration by the Registrar's Group;

-(ii) Staff in Faculties - nominations should be completed and forwarded to your Head of School/Faculty Office for consideration by the Faculty Executive Board (FEB);
+(ii) Staff in Faculties - nominations should be completed and forwarded to your Head of School/Faculty Office for consideration by the Faculty Executive Board;

 (iii) All other nominations can be submitted using the online nomination form.

-Nominations should be forwarded to the Registrar's Office, in the strictest confidence, by Thursday, 28 September 2017.
+Nominations should be forwarded to the Registrar's Office, in the strictest confidence.